 Today, women don't have nearly as many role models or potential mentors as men.
 And this problem is even worse for women of color.

 Women of Color in STEM Face Unique Challenges

-As with white women, women of color depart from STEM career tracks at every stage of education.
+Women of color also leave STEM career tracks at every stage of education.
 Black and Hispanic undergraduates declare STEM majors at the same rate as white students but are more likely to switch majors to pursue a non-STEM degree.
-At the graduate level, Black and Hispanic women each make up less than 4% of early-career doctorate-holders in science and engineering.

 The lack of representation grows worse at the leadership level.
 In 2016, the National Science Foundation reported that 24% of Black women who earned a doctorate studied a STEM field.
 Yet in 2017, Black men and women made up only 5% of STEM managers.

 The STEM Gender Wage Gap